robertnurnberg/uhotrack/Readme.md

 openings books from [sp-cc.de](https://www.sp-cc.de/uho_xxl_project.htm) on [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb).
 There are 693291 unique positions in total.
-They all arise as positions after 8 moves in human games, but on cdb their average depth is XXX plies.
+They all arise as positions after 8 moves in human games, but on cdb their average depth is 15.9 plies, with the distribution of their depths in plies given by `4: 2, 8: 11, 10: 58, 12: 1918, 14: 17621, 16: 673681`.
-The positions
-have 30.5 pieces on average, and none has fewer than 24 pieces on the board.
+The positions have 30.5 pieces on average, and none has fewer than 24 pieces on the board.

 The file book `uho.epd` was created with the command
 ```shell